williamboxhall/tcp-sockets/README.md

 |43&#124;P&#124;32&#124;56  | 43     | Private Msg  | 32           | 56         |
 |634&#124;S&#124;32         | 634    | Status Update| 32           | -          |

-Using the verification program supplied, you will receive exactly 10000000 events, with sequence number from 1 to 10000000. **The events will arrive out of order**.

-*Note: Please do not assume that your code would only handle a finite sequence of events, **we expect your server to handle an arbitrarily large events stream** (i.e. you would not be able to keep all events in memory or any other storage)*

-Events may generate notifications for *user clients*. **If there is a *user client* ** connected for them, these are the users to be informed for different event types:
+Events may generate notifications for *user clients*. **If there is a user client ** connected for them, these are the users to be informed for different event types:

 * **Follow**: Only the `To User Id` should be notified